tmtsoftware/csw/docs/src/main/technical/alarm/alarm.md

 @@@note

-At the time of writing this documentation, the alarm server does not exit.
+At the time of writing this documentation, the alarm server does not exist.
 It will be developed in future.

 @@@